Three point interaction of Dirac fermions with higher spin particles and discrete symmetries: and three point interactions

 \section{$C,R_i,T$ and three point interactions}

 The $C,\,R,\,T$ transformations of interacting theories have played a vital role in understanding the nature of a theory.
 For example, in the standard model of particle physics, the weak forces violate the $CR$ transformation, which, on the other hand, is preserved by the strong and electromagnetic interactions.
 All the discrete $C,\,R,$ and $T$ transformations are preserved in QED.
 Moreover, every relativistic quantum field theory preserves $CRT$ transformation.
-The important aspect of what discrete symmetries are preserved by a theory (the interacting part of the Lagrangian) is that it fixes the intrinsic parity of the particles.
+The important aspect of what discrete transformations are preserved by a theory (the interacting part of the Lagrangian) is that it fixes the intrinsic parity of the particles.
 In other words, for an interaction to preserve a certain discrete symmetry, the corresponding intrinsic parity of the particles must remain conserved.
 For example, in QED, the intrinsic parity of the gauge boson under $C,\,R,\,T$ are fixed as $\eta_{_C}=-\eta_{_R}=\eta_{_T}=-1$.
 Whereas, in Yukawa theory or in the Standard Model, the intrinsic parity of the spin $0$ boson or the Higgs boson is $\eta_{_C}=\eta_{_R}=\eta_{_T}=1$.
-However, these theories only involve the bosons up to spin $1$.
+However, these theories only involve bosons up to spin $1$.
 Not much is known about the $C,\,R,\,T$ (or $C,\,R_i,\,T$) transformations of interacting theories MHS particles.
 In this section, we discuss the $C,\, R_i,\, T$ transformations of the Dirac couplings constructed in section \ref{sec:ckrydiracthreepointinteraction}.
 We aim to fix the intrinsic parities of the MHS interacting with a massless Dirac spinor through the three-point couplings.
+As a warm up exercise, one can work with $1+1$ spacetime dimension model where a spin $1$ boson interacts with a Dirac spinor interacts through the following three point couplings

+As discussed earlier, only the even ranked couplings $\mathbf{g}$ and $\mathbf{h}$ are sensitive to the chiral transformations $\mathcal{U}_\star(\theta)$.
+Therefore the chiral angles in \eqref{Cspinorm}-\eqref{Tspinorm} can always be tuned such that the even ranked couplings are always invariant under $C,~R,~T$.
+The $C,~R,~T$ transformations of the odd ranked couplings are always independent of the choice of chiral angles.
+As we know, the $QED$ coupling $\mathbf{e}$ always preserves $C,R,T$ with the choice of intrinsic parities $\eta_{_C}=-\eta_{_R}=\eta_{_T}=-1$.
+With this choice of intrinsic parities, the chiral coupling $\mathbf{f}$ always breaks $R$ and $T$ but preserves $C$.